Honda Jazz hybrid interior, dashboard & comfort

 Infotainment, apps & sat nav

 Previously, infotainment was a major sticking point for modern Honda products, but with the advent of the bar-setting Honda e, the company took big steps forward.
-The Jazz is the first Honda to benefit from the filtering down of that technology.
+The Jazz was the first Honda to benefit from the filtering down of that technology.

 A separate seven-inch display sits behind the steering wheel on all Jazz models.
 It’s similarly well resolved and easy to navigate, but we found that the lack of a cowl made reading it in bright sunlight difficult.